symmetricapi/symmetric-js/README.md

 * `url` - required url to fetch
 * `params` - will be added to url as query string args
 * `data` - will set body with `JSON.stringify(data)` and `Content-Type` to `application/json`
-* `xheader` - provide a model instance here to receive the parsed x-headers from the response
 * `auth` - any authorization object that implements a `prepare(request, opts)` function
+* `context` - provide a model instance here to receive the Link and X-Headers from the response as well as any meta data from unwrapping
+* `unwrap` - function to unwrap and enveloped response and return the extracted data `unwrap(data, context) => unwrapped`

 Standard fetch options are: